Dan Donahue

 Daniel M. Donahue (born May 1, 1987) is an American politician serving in the Massachusetts House of Representatives since September 2013.
 He is a Worcester resident and a member of the Democratic Party.
 His district includes Grafton Hill, Vernon Hill, College Hill, the Massasoit Road area, Green Island, and Quinsigamond Village within Worcester.

+Electoral history

+In 2014 Donahue went unopposed in the general election.